ubccpsc/310/project/Deliverable1.md

 You are responsible for the software design and implementation.
 You cannot use any library package that is not already specified in ```package.json```.
 Your implementation must be in TypeScript.
 While we will not be directly examining your source code, you will undoubtably end up showing it to the TAs as you explain your design in the mandatory post-submission debrief that will take place in lab the week of the final deliverable deadline).

+## "Change Log"

+To see when this file was last updated, look at the date of the commit in the pale blue box above the file.
+To see what was changed, you can view the commit history and associated diffs using the history button just above the top right of the file.

 ## Dataset

 This data has been obtained from UBC PAIR and has not been modified in any way.
 The data is provided as a zip file: inside of the zip you will find a file for each of the courses offered at UBC.
 Each of those file contains JSON object containing the information about each offering of the course.